jvalenzuela/atform/doc/source/org.rst

 three levels, tests will be numbered *x.y.z*; where *x* is level zero, *y* is level one, and *z* is level two.

-The following example shows the two, primary commands for sectioning:
+The following example shows the two commands for organizing tests into sections:
 :py:func:`testgen.set_id_depth` and
 :py:func:`testgen.section`: